jacksleight/statamic-bonus-routes/README.md

 This Statamic addon allows you to easily define additional dynamic collection and taxonomy routes that can be mounted anywhere.
 This is useful for things like:

 * Adding registration pages below entry pages in an events collection
-* Adding year or month archive pages above entry pages in blog collection
+* Adding date based archive pages above entry pages in blog collection
 * Mounting a news collection to different sectors within a site
 * Customising and mounting taxonomy urls

-It’s possible to achieve all of these with `Route::statamic()`, but this takes care of the dynamic mounting and data fetching for you.
+It’s possible to achieve all of these with `Route::statamic()`, but this addon takes care of the dynamic mounting and data fetching for you.

 ## Installation